ha1neux/MysteryPrismClock/README.md

 Created by Bill Coderre in October/November 2025.

 ## Wish for Xcode/Claude enhancement
-Claude cannot "see" (whatever that means) projects' `.xcodeproj` files.
+Xcode's Claude connection cannot "see" (whatever that means) projects' `.xcodeproj` files.
 This is a sadness.